Lesson 1. Lisp

 (if t "True" "False")

-(if ...) doesn't do much good here; you already know that t is true.
+(if ...) doesn't do much good in this form.
 You'll almost always call (if ...) with a function call for the second parameter.
-Here are some functions that return boolean values:
+Some functions that return boolean values:

 (< a b) (> a b) (<= a b) (>= a b) (= a b) (/= a b)